 by Scott Mehl © Unofficial Royalty 2015

 Queen Marie of Romania was a granddaughter of Queen Victoria, and perhaps one of the most polarizing royals of her time.
-She was born Princess Marie Alexandra Victoria of Edinburgh on October 29, 1875, at Eastwell Park in Kent, England.
+Called Missy in the family, she was born Princess Marie Alexandra Victoria of Edinburgh on October 29, 1875, at Eastwell Park in Kent, England.
 Her parents were Prince Alfred, Duke of Edinburgh (later Duke of Saxe-Coburg and Gotha), and Grand Duchess Maria Alexandrovna of Russia.
 Through her mother, she was also a granddaughter of Alexander II, Emperor of All Russia.

 Marie had four siblings: